gzl-io/gzl/NOTES.md

 - test planning and discovery
     - planning includes leveling runtime over parallel workers to optimize end to end runtime
+- run operations based on file change paths
+    - ie: if you added files to a `*/migrations/*` path, run db migrations
+    - requires ability for system to know how long since the last run/deploy/... (could give raw access to that information in the form of a git commit it was last run at)

 # attributes of services